 Answer: The Open Meeting Law requires two types of notice: (1) meeting notice and (2) agenda notice.
 The notice requirements are satisfied by posting meeting notices and agendas in a prominent place at the principal office of the public agency, or, if no such office exists, at the building where the meeting is to be held.
+The notice for meetings and agendas shall also be posted electronically if the entity maintains an online presence through a website or a social media platform.
 The Open Meeting Law does not require publication of the notice in a newspaper or advertisement.
 However, other statutes governing particular entities may require publication of notice.